Nate Herbig

-Nathaniel William Herbig (born July 10, 1998) is an American former professional football guard who played six seasons in the National Football League (NFL).
+Nathaniel William Herbig (born July 10, 1998) is an American former professional football player who was a guard for six seasons in the National Football League (NFL).
 He played college football for the Stanford Cardinal and signed with the Philadelphia Eagles as an undrafted free agent in 2019.
 Herbig also played for the New York Jets and Pittsburgh Steelers.

 Early life

 Herbig was born on July 10, 1998, in Lihue, Hawaii.
 He grew up in Kalaheo, Hawaii, before moving from Kauai to Oahu after his freshman year of high school so that he could attend Saint Louis School in Honolulu.
 He was named first-team All-State as a senior.
 Herbig committed to play college football at Stanford after his junior year, but de-committed and re-opened his recruitment shortly after the end of his senior season.
 He ultimately re-committed to Stanford after considering offers from California and Washington.